Bal67/VideoGameRec/README.md

 ## Usage
 Proceed to the Google Colab page that is linked at the top of this README.md.
-Once at the page, mount to your own Google Drive and follow the instructions for each cell in the Google Colab notebook.
+Once on the page, mount it to your own Google Drive and follow the instructions for each cell in the Google Colab notebook.

 Replace all constants in the code (or anywhere where you see a pathway) with the pathway to your local Google Drive folder/Google Drive pathway.